General Education

 Students pursuing an AS-T or AA-T degree must complete the entire CSU-GE pattern by meeting all requirements in the five GE Areas A through E. The U.S. History, Constitution and American Ideals is not required but highly recommended.

-By following the pattern of CSU General Education (GE) requirements, the student will be eligible for:
+By completing the pattern of CSU General Education (GE) requirements, the student will be eligible for:

 - Certificate of Achievement in CSU General Education: Students must meet with a Counselor to complete this petition prior to the deadline.
 Completion of this local NVC Certificate of Achievement will be noted on the final transcript and allows students to participate in the annual graduation ceremony.